 How do I get my samples to the EGLE Drinking Water Laboratory for testing?

-You may send your water sample UPS Next Day Air, USPS Priority Mail Express, or FedEx Priority Overnight to the EGLE Drinking Water Laboratory, Monday through Thursday to be received by Friday.
+You may ship your water samples UPS Next Day Air, USPS Priority Mail Express, or FedEx Priority Overnight to the EGLE Drinking Water Laboratory, Monday through Thursday to be received by Friday.
 You must include a completed Request for Water Analysis form and check or money order made payable to the State of Michigan.
+If payment is not received with your sample, you will be invoiced when your sample has been tested.

 -